ShuggyMcGuggy/01_Project/README.md

 # 01_Project
-TEsting mingus music capability
+Testing mingus music capability
 ## Purpose of this project
-To emabel the music for the Norwegian Seamans Choir to be
+To enable the music for the Norwegian Seaman's Choir to be:
-- split onto the consituent vola parts for practice
+- split onto the consituent vocal parts for practice
 - Saved as midi files for the sperate voal parts
 - Enable  the cobiningo of Midi vocal parts into a single mp4 track that can be shared
 - Provide PDF sheet musci of each of the parts with lyrics